As Saskatchewan teachers strike, government says it won't cross 'line in the sand'

 He referenced a pair of short-term trial projects announced last week ahead of the STF's strike notice, one creating a handful of specialized "support" classrooms and the other inviting teachers to pitch ideas to improve education.

-"I understand there's been some criticism on the pilot projects that we announced last week, but I think that I think that's starting to show the government knows that there's issues and is willing to work on them," Cockrill said.
+"I understand there's been some criticism on the pilot projects that we announced last week, but I think that's starting to show the government knows that there's issues and is willing to work on them," Cockrill said.

 "I think there's a really great opportunity for for teachers to have a direct voice and how we address class size complexity through that pilot fund, and I look forward to seeing some of the ideas there."